gchchung/TeloSearchLR/README.md

 ```

 ### From source
-Clone this GitHub repo, then run the TeloSearchLR.py script and display the help message.
+Clone this GitHub repo, then run the TeloSearchLR.py script, ask for the help message.
 ```bash
 # clone repo
 git clone https://github.com/gchchung/TeloSearchLR.git